Have you been injured in an accident?

 - Airplane accidents

 Every car accident case is different, so be sure to speak with a car accident lawyer to discuss the details of your particular situation.
-Our car accident lawyers in Toronto, Ottawa, and Niagara serve personal injury victims and their families across Ontario.
+Our car accident lawyers in Toronto, Ottawa, and Niagara serve car accident injury victims and their families across Ontario.

 If you have sustained an injury from a car accident, there are two ways to claim compensation: